mtxadmin/ublock/docs/policy_en.md

     Usually this is done by online shops.
 Search engines are allowed to fix the string, the rest, sorry, no. There is not much space on the screen.
 </details>

-## Block requests to hosts by category:
+## To block requests to hosts by category:

 <details>
     <summary>